Why Do We Scroll Endlessly on Their Phone When We Are Anxious?

 Fun Facts

-• The average person checks their phone about 58 times per day, and anxiety can double that frequency.
+• The average person checks their phone approximately 58 times per day, a frequency that significantly increases during periods of anxiety.

 • A 2022 study found that just 10 minutes of mindful breathing reduced the urge to scroll by nearly 30% in anxious participants.